Okerew/Neural-Web/README.md

 ### Example

-Example of the training can be seen in the MacOS/neural_web.m file in int main or if you are not familiar with metal 86\64/neural_web64CPU.c
+Example of the training can be seen in the MacOS\Arm/neural_web.m file in int main or if you are not familiar with metal 86\64/neural_web64CPU.c and 86\64/neural_web.cu

 ## Needed information